sbabcoc/Selenium-Foundation/docs/LocalGridConfiguration.md

 ## Stand-Alone Selenium Grid with [local-grid-parent](https://github.com/sbabcoc/local-grid-parent)

 In addition to providing a local Grid instance for running Selenium tests on your machine, this **Selenium Foundation** feature can be used to launch stand-alone instances that can be utilized in more conventional fashion by tests running on other machines.
 The easiest way to manage a stand-alone instance of **Selenium Grid** is via the [Local Grid Parent](https://github.com/sbabcoc/local-grid-parent) utility.
-This utility leveages the capabilities of **Selenium Foundation** to configure and manage Selenium Grid instances.
+This utility leverages the capabilities of **Selenium Foundation** to configure and manage Selenium Grid instances.

 ## Local Selenium Grid Configuration